I Love Recipe

 💡 Tips

-Soaking potatoes in cold water for 10 minutes to remove starch prevents the stew broth from becoming cloudy and keeps it clean-tasting.
+Soaking potatoes in cold water for 10 minutes to remove starch keeps the stew broth clear and clean.

-Stir-frying gochujang (고추장) in oil first enhances its vibrant color and brings out a deeper savory flavor.
-It's important to maintain medium heat, as high heat can burn it quickly.
+Stir-frying gochujang (고추장) in oil first enhances its vibrant color and savory flavor.
+It's crucial to maintain medium heat, as high heat can burn it quickly.

-Add the squash after the potatoes are half-cooked to prevent it from disintegrating and to allow its sweetness to infuse into the broth deliciously.
+Add zucchini when the potatoes are halfway cooked to prevent it from becoming mushy and to allow its sweetness to infuse deliciously into the broth.

-Using saeujeot (새우젓) to season makes the broth much more refreshing and clean-tasting than using salt.
+Using saeujeot (새우젓) for seasoning results in a much more refreshing and cleaner broth compared to using salt.

 📦 Storage & Reuse

-Store the finished Potato and Korean Squash Gochujang (고추장) Jjigae in an airtight container in the refrigerator for 2-3 days to maintain freshness.
+Once prepared, store the Potato and Joseon Hobak Gochujang Stew in an airtight container in the refrigerator for 2-3 days.

-For longer storage, portion it into individual servings and freeze.
+For longer storage, portion it out and freeze.

-It can be stored frozen for up to about 1 month.
+It can be kept frozen for up to about 1 month.

-To thaw, either naturally defrost it in the refrigerator or microwave it, then transfer it to a pot and reheat over low heat.
+To thaw, either let it naturally defrost in the refrigerator or microwave it before transferring to a pot and reheating over low heat.

 🥢 Who This Is For

-This Potato and Korean Squash Gochujang (고추장) Jjigae is a warm and hearty dish perfect for the whole family to enjoy.
+This Potato and Joseon Hobak Gochujang Stew is a warm and hearty dish perfect for the whole family.

-Especially when served with a bowl of rice, it makes a wonderful meal even without other side dishes.
+Especially when served with a bowl of rice, it makes a complete and satisfying meal without the need for other side dishes.

-It's particularly well-suited for days when you crave a spicy and savory soup, or during rainy or chilly weather.
+It's particularly well-suited for rainy days or cold weather when you're craving a spicy and savory soup.

 🔥 Nutrition Info

-This Potato and Korean Squash Gochujang (고추장) Jjigae is estimated to be approximately 250-300 kcal per serving.
+This Potato and Joseon Hobak Gochujang Stew is estimated to be approximately 250-300 kcal per serving.

-Potatoes are rich in Vitamin C and potassium, while squash provides Vitamin A and fiber.
+Potatoes are rich in Vitamin C and potassium, while zucchini provides Vitamin A and fiber.

 Gochujang (고추장) contains capsaicin, which aids metabolism, and anchovy broth supplements calcium and protein, making this a nutritionally balanced meal.